Our Leadership Team

 Director of Technology

-Our school Director of Technology, David (Dave) Neudorf, joined ISK in July 2022.
+Our school Director of Technology, Dave Neudorf, joined ISK in July 2022.

-Mr Neudorf has held Educational Technology leadership roles in Russia, Saudi Arabia, Thailand, Indonesia, Malaysia and most recently, Poland at the American School of Warsaw.
+Dave has held Educational Technology leadership roles in Russia, Saudi Arabia, Thailand, Indonesia, Malaysia and most recently, Poland at the American School of Warsaw.
 His work focuses on strategic planning and moving schools forward with achievable educational technology plans.
-Mr. Neudorf believes that technology departments work best when their efforts are aligned with school curriculum and learning objectives.
+Dave believes that technology departments work best when their efforts are aligned with school curriculum and learning objectives.
 He enjoys working with faculty to enhance learning and engage students with skills they need to succeed in their future.

 He and his wife Joan O’Donnell, an ISK elementary ELL teacher, are both Canadian by birth and have been working in international schools their entire teaching careers.